-When I was planning our B.I.G itinerary, I was quite hesitant to include Lakawon Island since I read a lot of not so good reviews about it.
+When I was planning our B.I.G itinerary, I was quite hesitant to include a Lakawon Island daytour since I read a lot of not-so-good reviews about it.
 Also, we have a tight schedule but a friend, who is traveling with me, pushed me to include it.
 I was able to include only a day tour which is fine since it’s also what’s the reviews recommended anyway.

 TRAVELLING TO LAKAWON ISLAND RESORT

 On our last day in Bacolod, we woke up at 8 AM which I thought was early enough for the day tour.
 (Turns out, you should leave at 5 AM) We checked out at White Hotel Bacolod at 8:30, ate breakfast at Jollibee at 8:45, and rode a taxi (100 PHP) to Bacolod North Bus Terminal at 9:15.
 It only took us less than 15 minutes to arrive at the gigantic bus terminal.
 It was easy to find the buses to Cadiz City and we are lucky enough that one is about to leave.
 We paid 105 PHP and asked the driver to drop us at Martisan Crossing.
 1.5 hours after, the driver announced that all passengers going to Lakawon Island can now alight the bus.
 We did and another group of friends.
 From the crossing, we rode a tricycle (120 PHP/ride) to Cadiz Viejo Port, the drop-off point for the visitors of Lakawon Island.